 - R&D teams will adopt experiment-driven development practices such as A/B testing for feature development and “minimal viable product” (MVP) approach for new product development

-- Systems will use streaming analytics inspired approaches to incorporate data-driven behavior for general systems and for personalization purposes
+- Systems will use streaming analytics inspired approaches to incorporate data-driven behaviour for general systems and for personalization purposes

-- Systems will autonomously experiment with their own behavior to improve the value delivered to customers and other stakeholders
+- Systems will autonomously experiment with their own behaviour to improve the value delivered to customers and other stakeholders

 - Collaboration with other systems in a System of Systems setting will be exploited to enhance the capabilities of the system to sense and collect information about its environment